StarDewXXX/AdaR1/README.md

 ### Step 0: Prepare a Short-CoT Model

 When using models from the **Deepseek-Distilled** series, inconsistencies in chat templates may arise.
 To address this issue, we fine-tune the **Long-CoT model** using 2,000 short-CoT samples with consistent templates, thereby obtaining the **Short-CoT model**.
 If the two models you are using share the same chat template, this step can be omitted.
-The specific parameter settings of LLaMA-Factory can be found at ...
+The specific parameter settings of LLaMA-Factory can be found at `/LLaMA-Factory-YAMLs/ds-7b-short-sft.yaml` and `/LLaMA-Factory-YAMLs/ds-1b-short-sft.yaml`

 ### Step 1: Merge Long and Short Models